jwe4ec/ma-networks/README.md

     Issues [1](https://github.com/TeachmanLab/MT-Data-ManagingAnxietyStudy/issues/1#issue-403285089)
     and [2](https://github.com/TeachmanLab/MT-Data-ManagingAnxietyStudy/issues/2#issue-403285690)
-  - After restricting to shared participants in clean OASIS data, total scores seem discrepant for 24 participants (different from the 19 participants discrepant in Set A).
+  - After restricting to shared participants in clean OASIS data, total scores seem discrepant for 24 participants.
 However, in each case the total scores are actually the same, but sessions are mismatched.
 The session column in clean data skips Session 1 (i.e., lists Session 2 instead), whereas Set B lists consecutive sessions (i.e., lists Session 1).
-  - Unlike in Set A, session dates in OASIS table are consistent with those in RR table
+  - TODO (check for all participants in Set A): Unlike in Set A, session dates in OASIS table are consistent with those in RR table

 - **RR table**
   - Matches values in clean data
 - **BBSIQ table**